 Second, from a cognitive perspective, one should not underestimate the potential for deeper learning of having to rethink knowledge through two languages.
 One difficulty in rendering concepts such as gender and literacy from English to French is that they don't have one-to-one equivalents.
 It may thus be tempting to borrow the English term, either as is, by keeping its native English form, or by translating it literally (e.g., littératie).
 Another solution is a semantic loan, expanding the meaning of a closely related term.
-Thus, under the influence of English-based gender theory, the uses of the French word genre have expanded from a mere linguistic category in French grammar (masculine vs. feminine) to a more complex sociological concept.
+Thus, under the influence of English-based gender theory, the uses of the French word genre have expanded from a mere linguistic category in French grammar (masculine vs. feminine) to a more complex sociological concept that developed along with a reconfiguration of feminist studies and politics in France (Parini, 2010).
 However, it can be productive as well to try to render a concept with the available resources of a given language.
-For example, in the Swiss context, Gajo (2007; Gajo et al., 2013) showed examples of how professors helped to deepen understanding of key concepts in law or physics by comparing and contrasting terms and metaphors used by German and French (see also Mazak, Rivera, & Pérez Mangonez, 2017, for a similar strategy used in a Puerto Rican psychology course context).
-Even when terms are borrowed or translated, they tend to be restricted to specialist use, at first at least, and need to be explicated: unlike literacy, which is a common word in English, littératie will be puzzling to Francophone readers beyond education circles.
-Indeed, the introduction of the literacy concept into French-speaking academic circles, while resisted at first, led to productive discussion as to what it could mean and what its added value could be (see, e.g., Lépine & Hébert, 2013).
+For example, in the Swiss context, Laurent Gajo (2007; Gajo et al., 2013) showed examples of how professors helped to deepen understanding of key concepts in law or physics by comparing and contrasting terms and metaphors used by German and French.
+Similarly, I have tried to illustrate how translanguaging about translanguaging, that is, trying to understand the concept of translanguaging through more than one linguistic lens, by bringing various linguistic resources to bear on, dissect, and expand its multi-layered meanings, can help to deepen one's understanding of this complex notion (Gentil, 2019).

+Even when terms are borrowed or translated, they tend to be restricted to specialist use, at first at least, and need to be explicated: unlike literacy, which is a common word in English, littératie was only recently introduced in one general reference dictionary and remains puzzling to Francophone readers beyond education circles, even though it began to make inroads into French-medium scholarly conversations back in the 1990s (Gentil, 2019).
+Interestingly, the introduction of the literacy concept into French-speaking academic circles, while resisted at first, led to productive discussion as to what it could mean and what its added value could be (see, e.g., Lépine & Hébert, 2013).
 Furthermore, even if they spread beyond academic circles, borrowed concepts tend to have more limited usage than in the original language.
 This can be seen in derived compound terms, which do not always translate literally.
 For example, while literacy may be rendered as littératie in academic contexts, literacy campaign will be rendered as campagne d'alphabétisation; similarly, terminological banks may document genre as the equivalent of gender as a simple term, but équilibre entre les sexes (literally balance between the sexes) as the equivalent of gender balance.
 Multilingual writers can be puzzled by this, and as Katia did, see their first language as somewhat deficient by its apparent lack of terminological resources.
-It may thus be helpful, in the context of bilingual WID instruction, to open a discussion about how different languages, each conceived as a set of linguistic systems constituting a certain meaning potential, can offer distinctive yet complementary lenses on the world.
+It may thus be helpful, in the context of bilingual WID instruction, to open a discussion about how different languages, each conceived as a set of linguistic systems constituting a certain meaning potential, can offer distinctive yet complementary lenses on the world (on the complex relationship between thought and cognition in multilinguals, see Kecskes, 2010; MacSwan, 2017; Pavlenko, 2005).